freifunk-gluon/gluon/docs/user/site.rst

 specified here are retrieved in addition to the default feeds when ``make update`` is called.

-This file's format is very similar to the toplevel ``modules`` file of the Gluon tree, with the important different that the list of feeds must be assigned to the variable ``GLUON_SITE_FEEDS``.
+This file's format is very similar to the top-level ``modules`` file of the Gluon tree, with the important different that the list of feeds must be assigned to the variable ``GLUON_SITE_FEEDS``.
 Multiple feed names must be separated by spaces, for example::